ORNL-TechInt/ORNL-TechInt-Page/README.md

     * Run 'make review' to examine the changes in your personal web area (http://users.nccs.gov/~UID/techint/index.html)

-    * Once satisfied with your updates, Commit and push the changes in the master branch.
+    * Once satisfied with your updates, commit and push the changes in the master branch.

     * Run 'make deploy' to update the production website at http://techint.nccs.gov.
+NOTE: This must be done on a machine with /ccs/wwwproj mounted.

  * For a new year in publications or software, add the new material to publications.src or software.src and a new &lt;li> tag in